Xiaosheng-Zhao/SpecCLIP/README.md

 ## 🪐 Acknowledgments

 We acknowledge the open-source [AstroCLIP](https://github.com/PolymathicAI/AstroCLIP) code base, upon which this project is largely built.
-This project was initiated while X.Z. was visiting the **University of Chinese Academy of Sciences** and **National Astronomical Observatories, Chinese Academy of Sciences**, with support from **Zhejiang Lab**.
-Subsequent work was supported by **Johns Hopkins University** (through the generosity of Eric and Wendy Schmidt, via the **Schmidt Sciences program**), the **Institute for Data Intensive Engineering and Science (IDIES)**, and the **Subaru Prime Focus Spectrograph (PFS) Galactic Archaeology collaboration**.

 ---